 Granting others life as a key command of organising one's own existence, and of building society, was never a concern of market thinking.
 To the contrary, it is deemed a hindrance.
 Reality here is construed as a dog-eats-dog world (according to the "natural state", described by Thomas Hobbes in his book Leviathan).
-Reciprocity with the living world in this thinking is denounced as a naïve dream.
+Reciprocity with the living world in this thinking is denounced as a naïve dream at best, as a state of crudeness that must be left behind.
+Humanity needs to agree to a "social contract" (Hobbes) precisely in order to protect against mutuality.

 In the dominant tradition of socio-economic thinking, the social contract was supposed to secure stable livelihoods for individual humans (by surrendering to the power of the state).
-This stability, therefore, was not achieved "naturally" through a human competence of granting others their space for life.
-The social contract played rather out as allowing for material exchange through unmitigated competition of individuals seeking personal profits.
+This stability could not be achieved "naturally" through the human competence of granting others their space for life.
+It needed a contract (actually the consent of society to be kept in a state of slavery by the sovereign).
+The social contract had one overarching rationale: It created the conditions for commerce, for material exchange through unmitigated competition of individuals seeking personal profits.

-In this picture there are two domains: A world composed of dead things - nature -, and a human society, built upon of a treaty to fight nature in order to pursue individual goods - to detach human lives from material reality.
-By this the classical dualistic split is achieved, which still deeply informs the ways of western thinking: The separation of culture from nature and a re-definition of non-human beings into "things".
+The world of the social contract builds on two pillars.
+One is the material world, composed of dead things - called nature.
+And the second is human society, built upon the contract to fight that material nature in order to pursue individual goods and through this detach human lives from material reality.
+This is the classical dualistic split, which still deeply informs the ways of western thinking: The separation of culture from nature and a re-definition of non-human beings into "things".

-The Portuguese sociologist Boaventura de Sousa Santos (2018) has termed this setting the "Western Cognitive Empire".
-The French sociologist Bruno Latour (2011) has described one of the main occupations of this empire as the creation of "monsters".
-Monsters are born when we split the living world (which by its own creates life by being offered reciprocity) into two incommensurable and hostile domains, nature and society.
-Despite the claim to do so, however, those domains can never be truly separated.
+Portuguese sociologist Boaventura de Sousa Santos (2018) has termed this setting the "Western Cognitive Empire".
+French sociologist Bruno Latour (2011) has described creation of "monsters" as one of the main occupations of this empire.
+Monsters are born when we split the living world (which creates life from itself if it is only offered reciprocity) into the two incommensurable and hostile domains of nature and society.
+Despite the claim, however, those domains can never be truly separated.
 The COVID-19 pandemic is a perfect example for this.
 In the outbreak, the material processes change culture and society - and these feed back on the material course of the pandemics.
 Nature - a virus from wild animals - dictates how society behaves.

 The coronavirus destroys the idea that society can treat "things out there" as it wishes.
-It even destroys the idea that by sustainable actions - with a more efficient society, by creating larger preserves and buffer zones between society and "nature" we can handle the problems created by humanity.
-Sustainable actions still treat the non-human parts of reality - the non-human beings and the proliferating elements of the earth system - as things.
-We now learn that this domain is not made of objects, but of others, who need to be treated with the right amount of reciprocity.
+It even destroys the idea that by sustainable actions - by creating larger and more efficient preserves and buffer zones between society and "nature" - we can handle the problems created by humanity; sustainable practices also follow the belief that the world consists of objects and therefore still treat the non-human participants of reality - other beings and the proliferating powers of the earth system - as things.
+The coronavirus teaches us that this domain is not made of objects, but of others, who need to be treated with the right amount of reciprocity.

-The Anthropocene is not, differently to what many may have expected, the extension of the western rational regime into a stewardship over all of "nature".
+The Anthropocene will not be, inversely to what many may have expected, the extension of the western rational regime to a stewardship over all of "nature".
 Rather, the advent of the Anthropocene marks the end of the western cognitive dominion.
-The Anthropocene is the age in which societies experience that they do not stand above "nature", and that, even more important, standing within

-"nature" (standing inside life) has a set of rules, which, if society does not comply, will stop our partaking in this very life.
-The RNA-based actor coronavirus is the paradigmatic anthropocenic agent.
+The Anthropocene is the age in which societies experience that they do not stand above "nature", and that, even more important, standing within "nature" (standing inside life) has a set of rules which, if society does not comply, will stop our partaking in this very life.
+The RNA-based actor coronavirus is the paradigmatic anthropogenic agent.